JuroOravec/jurooravec/README.md

 - Modernize web dev experience for Django
 - Speed up server-side Vue with Rust.

+I'm basically reimplementing Vue design (slots, composition, etc) in Python.
+If it can run in Python, it could be also ported to Go or Rust.
+And with that we could have something like Nuxt.js, where you would have Vue files, but they would contain extra `<server></server>` section, and this server section would run in Go/Rust.

 My projects (highlights):

 - [django-components](https://github.com/django-components/django-components) - Most powerful Vue-like frontend framework for Django